Travelport/travelport-uapi-tutorial/lesson_1-1.md

 ##### Juno v.
 Indigo

 On [June 27, 2012](http://www.eclipse.org/org/press-release/20120627_junorelease.php), the [Eclipse project](http://www.eclipse.org/eclipse/) released [version 4.2](http://www.eclipse.org/downloads/) of Eclipse, named ['Juno'](http://www.eclipse.org/juno/).
 If you are using this version of Eclipse, you  want to use the [Java for J2EE Developers Bundle](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/junor) and then verify that you have enabled the WTP, or [Web Tools Platform](http://www.eclipse.org/webtools/), version 3.4.

-You can also use Eclipse ‘Kepler’.
+You can also use Eclipse Kepler.

-### Generating a Java Client for the uAPI
+### Generating a Java Client for Travelport Universal API

-We now need to generate Java code from the WSDL and XSD files supplied by Travelport's uAPI.
+We now need to generate Java code from the WSDL and XSD files supplied by Travelport's Universal API.

-Let's start by generating the Java code for the `System` service.
-In Eclipse, you can do this by selecting the WSDL file `System.wsdl` in the directory `wsdl/system_v8_0` and then using the context-menu in Eclipse to choose "Generate Client", as is shown here:
+Begin by generating the Java code for the `System` service.
+In Eclipse, you do this by selecting the WSDL file `System.wsdl` in the directory `wsdl/system_v8_0` and then using the context-menu in Eclipse to choose *Generate Client*, as shown here:

 <br/>
 <img src="images/generate-client-menu.png"/>
 <br/>

-You'll then be presented with a sequence of three dialog boxes connected by hitting the "Next" button.
-The vast majority of these options are really not of much interest to us for this tutorial, but you can verify your configuration against this set of screenshots:
+You are then presented with a sequence of three dialog boxes connected by hitting the *Next* button.
+The vast majority of these options are not applicable for this tutorial, but you can verify your configuration against this set of screenshots:

 <br/>
 <img src="images/generate-client-dialog1.png"/>